My Moves

 Set a big goal.
 Read what this long run did for me

-Dream to be ‘normal’ if that’s what you want, especially early after diagnosis when T1D is new and very hard.
-But once you can handle the crappy bits, and have confidence in your routine, be brave to return to things you loved to do, or re-ignite the colourful dreams of your past.
+Dream to be ‘normal’ if that’s what you want, especially early after diagnosis when T1D is new and hard.
+Once you can handle the crappy bits, and confident in your routines, be brave to return to things you love to do, or re-ignite colourful dreams of your past.

 2. Management Moves | used for T1D basics